syncfusion/ej2-vue-docs/src/documenteditor/document-editor/clipboard.md

 ## Paste

-Due to limitations, you can paste contents from system clipboard as plain text in document editor only using the ‘CTRL + V’ keyboard shortcut.
+Due to limitations, you can paste contents from system clipboard as plain text in Document Editor only using the ‘CTRL + V’ keyboard shortcut.

 ## Local paste

-Document editor expose API to enable local paste within the control.
+Document Editor expose API to enable local paste within the control.
 On enabling this, the following is performed:
 * Selected contents will be stored to an internal clipboard in addition to system clipboard.
 * Clipboard paste will be overridden, and internally stored data that has formatted text will be pasted.
 Refer to the following sample code.